whaynes/STCW23/jekyll/assessments/Engine/OICEW-5-1F.md

 <!--rowstart-->

-[Identify](guidelines#identify) the valves and pumps associated with the freshwater generator selected by the assessor
+{% do Identify, identify %} the valves and pumps associated with the freshwater generator selected by the assessor

 <!--cellbreak-->